jundalisay/superb/content/en/research/sarkar/criminals/part-1-types.md

 ## 1. Criminals by Nature

-A few people are born with a deranged mind, concealed within the defects of their body and glands.
-Such people can be divided into two:
+A few people are born with a deranged mind, concealed as the defects of their body and glands.
+Such people can be divided into 2:

 1. The mentally undeveloped

-These are normally very quiet, but who are really bad
+These are normally very quiet, but who are really bad.
 <!--  in whom truthfulness and doing good to others are against their nature. -->

 They derive malevolent pleasure from lying and harming others.